 How the Work of Fred Rogers Supports the Evolution of Public Libraries

-***BEFORE YOU REGISTER FOR THIS WEBINAR PLEASE REVIEW IMPORTANT REGISTRATION INFORMATION BELOW***
+***BEFORE YOU REGISTER FOR THIS ON-DEMAND WEBINAR PLEASE REVIEW IMPORTANT REGISTRATION INFORMATION BELOW***

 Decorative image of a neighborhood of single- and multi-family homes with a skyline of skyscrapers in the background.Public libraries uphold a civic responsibility to provide communities a space to connect, learn, and grow collectively.
 Their identity reflects a global landscape of diverse viewpoints and history.
 Similarly, Fred Rogers worked tirelessly to create a welcoming neighborhood for all.
-In this webinar, attendees will learn how Rogers’ philosophy aligns with the mission of public libraries and the four philosophical keys identified in a recent study; how to implement the Neighborhood of Make-Believe as an asset model approach when evaluating library services; and how to apply Rogers’ philosophy to support the wellbeing of library staff.
+In this on-demand webinar, attendees learn how Rogers’ philosophy aligns with the mission of public libraries and the three philosophical keys identified in a recent study; how to implement the Neighborhood of Make-Believe as an asset model approach when evaluating library services; and how to apply Rogers’ philosophy to support the wellbeing of library staff.

 Learning Outcomes

-At the conclusion of this webinar, participants will be able to:
+At the conclusion of this on-demand webinar, participants will be able to:

 • Understand the relationship of Fred Rogers and public libraries;